c3g/GenPipes/README.md

 #### Genomes
 Reference genomes and annotations must be installed in `$MUGQIC_INSTALL_HOME/genomes/`.
-Default genome installation scripts are already available [here](https://bitbucket.org/mugqic/mugqic_resources/src/HEAD/genomes/?at=master).
+Default genome installation scripts are already available in `mugqic_pipeline/resources/genomes/`.
-To install all of them, use the script [`install_all_genomes.sh`](https://bitbucket.org/mugqic/mugqic_resources/src/HEAD/genomes/install_all_genomes.sh?at=master)
+To install all of them, use the script `mugqic_pipeline/resources/genomes/install_all_genomes.sh`.

 #### Modules
 Software tools and associated modules must be installed in `$MUGQIC_INSTALL_HOME/software/` and `$MUGQIC_INSTALL_HOME/modulefiles/`.
-Default software/module installation scripts are already available [here](https://bitbucket.org/mugqic/mugqic_resources/src/HEAD/modules/?at=master).
+Default software/module installation scripts are already available in `mugqic_pipeline/resources/modules/`.

 Call home